The fight against harassment in transport

 Île-de-France Mobilités also finances around 520 mediation agents for 70 networks, including 520 additional since 2016.
 These mediators provide a reassuring presence, their work is appreciated by both operators and passengers.
 However, they are not trained or equipped to carry out deterrent patrols (islanding) or to accompany controllers, as these situations can be a source of conflict.
 Unlike the RATP and the SNCF, the bus companies in Grande-Couronne did not have staff dedicated to these tasks.

-Île-de-France Mobilités has therefore decided to grant more resources to operators to strengthen safety in the buses of Grande-Couronne, with 200 agents specifically dedicated to security (currently being recruited), for an estimated budget of 10 million euros over four years.
+Île-de-France Mobilités has therefore decided to grant more resources to operators to strengthen security in the buses of Grande-Couronne, with 200 agents specifically dedicated to security (currently being recruited), for an estimated budget of 10 million euros over four years.
 The first of them took up their duties at the start of the 2017 school year.
 They will be able to carry out deterrent rounds and intervene in the event of incivility.

 Around €130 million is paid each year by Île-de-France Mobilités to operators to ensure a human presence: SUGE, GPSR, SNCF mediators, Optile and RATP night buses.